-The ROBO Global® indexes are the exclusive property of ROBO Global®.
-ROBO Global® and ROBO Global® Artificial Intelligence Index are service mark(s) of ROBO Global® or its affiliates and have been licensed for use for certain purposes by the Adviser.
-The shares referred to herein are not sponsored, endorsed, or promoted by ROBO Global®, and ROBO Global® bears no liability with respect to any such shares.
-No purchaser, seller or holder of this product, or any other person or entity, should use or refer to any ROBO Global® trade name, trademark or service mark to sponsor, endorse, market or promote this product without first contacting ROBO Global® to determine whether ROBO Global®'s permission is required.
-Under no circumstances may any person or entity claim any affiliation with ROBO Global® without the prior written permission of ROBO Global®.
+The ROBO Global[®] indexes are the exclusive property of ROBO Global[®].
+ROBO Global[®], the ROBO Global[®] Robotics and Automation Index, and the ROBO Global[®] Healthcare Technology and Innovation Index are service mark(s) of ROBO Global[®] or its affiliates and have been licensed for use for certain purposes by the Adviser.
+Each Fund's shares referred to herein are not sponsored, endorsed, or promoted by ROBO Global[®], and ROBO Global[®] bears no liability with respect to any such shares.
+No purchaser, seller or holder of this product, or any other person or entity, should use or refer to any ROBO Global[®] trade name, trademark or service mark to sponsor, endorse, market or promote this product without first contacting ROBO Global[®] to determine whether ROBO Global[®]'s permission is required.
+Under no circumstances may any person or entity claim any affiliation with ROBO Global[®] without the prior written permission of ROBO Global[®].

-The Index is calculated by Solactive AG.
-Solactive AG is not affiliated with the Trust, the Adviser, the Fund's administrator, custodian, transfer agent or distributor, or any of their respective affiliates.
+Each Index is calculated by Solactive AG.
+Solactive AG is not affiliated with the Trust, the Adviser, the Sub-Adviser, the Funds' administrator, custodian, transfer agent or distributor, or any of their respective affiliates.